snowplow/snowplowanalytics.com/_posts/2018-08-21-iglu-r10-released/index.md

 <h3 id="draft-schemas">2.1 Drafting schemas</h3>

-It is likely to take more than one iteration to prepare a json schema.
-In the meantime, the author could choose to upload work-in-progress schema to the registry or store somewhere else until it is ready to be used.
+Preparing a JSON schema can be a laborious process that likely takes time and requires several iterations.
+However, it's possible to upload work-in-progress schema to your registry, or store them elsewhere, until they're ready to be used.

-In order to improve Iglu experience with respect to above scenarios, R10 Tiflis introduces a new service, `Draft Schemas`, to work with unfinished, i.e. `draft` schemas.
-This new service comes with 7 endpoints, hosted under `/api/draft/`;
+In order to improve the Iglu experience with respect to this workflow, R10 Tiflis introduces a new service, `Draft Schemas`, to handle unfinished, i.e. `draft` schemas.
+This new service comes with seven endpoints, hosted under `/api/draft/`;

 * `GET HOST/api/draft/public`: Retrieves all public & draft schemas
 * `GET HOST/api/draft/{vendor}`: Retrieves all draft schemas belonging to a specific vendor